isomerpages/moe-acsi/_about-acsi/School Fees/Financial Assistance.md

 Citizen students in a GGAS.&nbsp;</p>
 <p>Approved ISBs are valid till December of the year.&nbsp; Fresh applications
 will have to be submitted for each subsequent academic year.&nbsp;</p>

+**Application Procedure**

+Students may apply for the Independent School Bursary at any time during the year.
+The assistance will take effect from the month the application is approved.
+Please note that there will be no backdating of the effective month.

+Students who received financial assistance in 2025, must re-apply if they require financial assistance in 2026.

 <p>Students who wish to apply for the MOE ISB Scheme for Year 2026 may now
 submit their applications online using this link: <a href="https://go.gov.sg/moe-efasis" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/moe-efasis</a>